mmcardle/django_builder/README.md

 Updates 22nd March 2016
 =======================

-* Add Django User and Group models
+* Generation of models from a models.py file.

 Updates 4th Dec 2015